apache/trafficcontrol/docs/source/api/v2/deliveryservice_requests.rst

 	:infoUrl:                   An :ref:`ds-info-url`
 	:initialDispersion:         The :ref:`ds-initial-dispersion`
 	:ipv6RoutingEnabled:        A boolean that defines the :ref:`ds-ipv6-routing` setting on this :term:`Delivery Service`
-	:lastUpdated:               The date and time at which this :term:`Delivery Service` was last updated, in an ISO-like format
+	:lastUpdated:               The date and time at which this :term:`Delivery Service` was last updated, in :ref:`non-rfc-datetime`
 	:logsEnabled:               A boolean that defines the :ref:`ds-logs-enabled` setting on this :term:`Delivery Service`
 	:longDesc:                  The :ref:`ds-longdesc` of this :term:`Delivery Service`
 	:longDesc1:                 An optional field containing the :ref:`ds-longdesc2` of this :term:`Delivery Service`